 - 1. In-School suspensions

 - 2. Out-of-school suspensions

 - 3. Expulsions

 - 4. School-related arrests

 - 5. Referrals to law enforcement

 - 6. Incidents of bullying and harassment

 - 7. Incidents of violence, which include

 - a.
 Incidents involving a firearm

 - b.
 Homicides

 - c.
 Rape or attempted rape

 - d.
 Sexual assaults (not rape)

 - e.
-Robbery with a weapon
+Robbery without a weapon

 - f.
-Robbery without a weapon
+Physical attack with a weapon

 - g.
-Physical attack with a weapon
+Physical attack without a weapon

 - h.
-Physical attack with a firearm or explosive
+Threats of physical attack with weapon

 - i.
-Physical attack without a weapon
+Threats of physical attack without a weapon

 - j.
-Threats of physical attack with weapon

-- k.
-Threats of physical attack with a firearm or explosive

-- I. Threats of physical attack without a weapon

-- m.
 Incidents of possession of a firearm or explosive